Updated Dec. 3, 2020

 - The Student Code of Conduct applies to active students both on AND off campus.
-In a situation where non-compliance is observed off campus or in a regional shopping plaza, any person has the ability to notify the Office of Student Conduct with the relevant information for follow-up.
-These are not emergency situations requiring first responders; they are violations that should be reported for follow-up so that we are mutually accountable to accomplish our objectives
+In a situation where non-compliance is observed off campus, including at local businesses, any person may refer the concern and any relevant details to the Office of Student Conduct.
+It should be noted that such misconduct does not constitute an emergency requiring the involvement of first responders (e.g., police); these are violations that should be reported to the college so that the appropriate corrective and/or disciplinary action can be taken.

 Police Roles with COVID-19 Requirements:

 - Police departments reflect a resource for situations that have graduated to disruptive or urgently unsafe situations.
 For example, an employee’s request for compliance could be met with defiance to include a refusal to leave a classroom, lab, or sponsored gathering.
 In this situation, the matter is no longer about face coverings but is now a disruption where the impasse requires a third party.
 The police are an appropriate resource for this assistance.
 What is important to note is that the police are not the primary or first call to initiate a request for simple compliance with COVID-19 regulations.
-And perceived non-compliance is not an emergency upon first sight, but something deserving of an inquiry or request along with follow-up to the Office of Student Conduct.
+Perceived non-compliance is not an emergency upon first sight, but something deserving of inquiry and instruction along with a referral to the Office of Student Conduct.

 Alfred State College will use a series of ‘triggers’ in considering a return to remote operations and closing the campus.

-- Significant increases in overall positivity rate as identified through pool testing / surveillance monitoring; this will be measured as a percentage of student population positive tests (COVID-19 test and weekly surveillance monitoring results)
+- Significant increases in overall positivity rate as identified through pool testing / surveillance monitoring; this will be measured as greater than 5 percent community infection of student population positive tests (COVID-19 test and weekly surveillance monitoring results).

 External Triggers (local and state conditions/directives):

-- Issuance of an order to close from NYS/SUNY; this is measured by region with specific metrics for hospital bed availability and infection rate (staying below 10% as defined by the Governor for K-12 schools)
+- Issuance of an order to close from NYS/SUNY; this is measured by region with specific metrics for hospital bed availability and infection rate.

-- Reduced regional health care service availability/bed space in our own local hospitals in Hornell or Wellsville; we are in contact with both hospitals to monitor their levels
+- Reduced regional health care service availability/bed space in our own local hospitals in Hornell or Wellsville.

 Graduated Responses to Changing Conditions